 Thanks to global warming, air conditioning is no longer considered a luxury, and has become a necessity.
 Your air conditioner is one of the most useful and the hardest working appliances in your home.
 When temperatures rise, your air conditioner works round the clock to maintain a comfortable home temperature.

 Air conditioners consume more energy than fans.
 While you can expect your electricity bill to go up marginally in summer, a steep rise is worrisome.
-A report by Department of Energy estimates that heating and cooling bills can make up over 50 percent of an average household’s utility expenses.
+A report by the Department of Energy estimates that heating and cooling bills can make up over 50 percent of an average household’s utility expenses.

 It does not take much to lower your electricity costs.
 Don’t let the summer heat burn a hole in your pocket.
 Follow these tips to reduce your electricity consumption.